 Readers Question: When would an increase in the money supply not result in an increase in inflation?

-In other words the money supply can grow at the same rate as real output to maintain same price level.
+In other words, if the money supply grows at the same rate as real output we maintain the same price level.

 3. Velocity of Circulation

-The quantity theory of money equation assumes that an increase in M causes an increase in P. However, this assumes that V is constant and Y is constant.
+The quantity theory of money equation assumes that an increase in M causes an increase in P. However, this assumes that V(velocity of circulation) is constant and Y is constant.

-However, in practices it is not as simple as this equation assumes.
-In practice there are variations in velocity of circulation e.t.c.
+However, in practice, it is not as simple as this equation assumes.
+There are often variations in the velocity of circulation.

 4. Keynesian view – Liquidity Trap

-In a recession, there may be much spare capacity in the economy.
+In a recession, there is spare capacity in the economy.
 Therefore, an increase in the money supply, merely helps to get unemployed resources used in the general economy.
 Therefore, in the case of a recession, increased money supply is unlikely to cause inflation.

 Summary of Link Between Money Supply and Inflation